idcrook/i-dotfiles/_homebrew/README.md

 ------------------

 You can hand-edit a `Brewfile` and have Homebrew clean things up.
 The cleanup will prune formulae or dependencies not mentioned in `Brewfile`

+**Note**: The `Brewfile` used below should be a concatenation of all formula and casks for Homebrew installation.

 ```shell
 # reads in Brewfile